Slavuta: History

+During World War II, the town was occupied by Germany from 1941 to 1944.
+The occupiers operated three prisoner-of-war camps in Slavuta, first Stalag 301 from August to November 1942, following its relocation from Kowel and before its further relocation to Shepetivka, then Stalag 357 from March to December 1943, following its relocation from Poltava and before its further relocation to Toruń in German-occupied Poland, and then Dulag 124 in early 1944, following its relocation from Poltava and before its further relocation to Hoyerswerda in Germany.

 Until 18 July 2020, Slavuta was incorporated as a city of oblast significance and served as the administrative center of Slavuta Raion though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three, the city of Slavuta was merged into Shepetivka Raion.

 Jewish history

 Slavuta has a rich Jewish history.
 The town had a prominent Jewish community since near its establishment in the 1600s.
 Town records show 246 Jewish families in 1765.